am2222/pydggrid/README.md

 Building the documentation
 --------------------------

-Documentation for the example project is generated using Sphinx.
+Documentation for the project is generated using Sphinx.
 Sphinx has the ability to automatically inspect the signatures and documentation strings in the extension module to generate beautiful documentation in a variety formats.
 The following command generates HTML-based reference documentation; for other